SannatKumar/API_usingNode/Readme.md

 # Process

-npm init
+$ npm init

 create a server.js file.

 install dependencies

-npm install express body-parser mongoose --save
+$ npm install express body-parser mongoose --save

+The server.js is the main entry point for this Application.